Cardiac telemonitoring for heart failure

 Telemonitoring for heart failure is indicated for patients who fulfil the following criteria:

-What is the benefit of telemonitoring in heart failure?
+What are the benefits of telemonitoring for heart failure?

 Medical benefits